 The cabin is the building located highest up in the woods.
 We own the very rough, circular wooded road in front of and behind the cabin and the pavilion.
 It starts and ends at the pavillion but is not used by vehicles.
 The cabin itself is 667 sq. ft and has a 147 sq. ft. covered porch with a great view.
 It has 2 bedrooms, 1 bathroom and an open kitchen/living room.
 The rough hewn siding was milled by Oscar and is 1-2 inches thick.
 The cabin has its own septic system that I have not had inspected.
 The foundation is on piers.
 The plumbing works but should be augmented with an on-demand propane hot water heater.
 The electric needs rewiring and shares a meter with the campground.

 This is the place I am most excited to sell to a co-op member to renovate and make into their own haven.
 If it were my place I would move the inside walls to provide a larger bathroom and kitchen area, and take some of the larger bedroom space to enlarge the living room area.
 I would either screen in the lovely covered porch or enclose it as a sun room and year round living space.
 A small wood stove could take the place of the current Monitor heater or a wall-mounted propane heater.
 With the right fans, the stove or heater could heat the entire cabin.
-Another possibility is to enclose the foundation under cabin and slightly beyond the porch to add storage space.
-Insulation and new windows would be important.
+Insulation and new windows will be needed for year-round use.
+No neighbors are near or can be seen from the cabin.
+Only forest, pasture, and mountains.
+This cabin is really sweet and could be cozy, low maintenance, and comfortable.

 The Pavillion is one open, 900 sq ft room with a lot of, shall we say, character.
 It was built as a community space where campers could gather and family events like wedding receptions, etc. could be held.
 It has a giant stone fireplace that has been outfitted with a propane heater of some sort and is flanked by two very old and heavy wooden barrels.
 Its one light comes from a very large wagon wheel chandelier.
 It is interesting that it has no beams or walls anywhere holding up the ceiling but has all of its support above the dropped ceiling.
 It needs rewiring and does not yet have indoor plumbIng but could be connected to the nearby spring or bathhouse.
 The foundation is on piers.
+In the best of all worlds we collectively could keep that building as a small event/community meeting place, bunkhouse, bedrooms and kitchen for caregivers, guests, etc. But who knows.

-Next steps for the campground is to grade and gravel the campsites to better accommodate friend and family campers as well as a long term RV site renter.
+Next steps for the campground is to grade and gravel the campsites to better accommodate friend and family campers as well as a long term RV site.
 Currently, a “workcamper” is situated back there to help fix up the campground and barn so that other campers can rent the spaces until my co-founders materialize.

 Potential Revenue Streams